JetBrains-Research/planning-library/README.md

-Some strategies contain other meaningful components (e.g., an evaluator, which is responsible for evaluating intermediate steps). :construction: We will provide some default implementations for such components, but they can also be redefined them with custom runnables tailored for specific tasks.
+Some strategies contain other meaningful components (e.g., an evaluator, which is responsible for evaluating intermediate steps). :construction: We will provide some default implementations for such components, but they can also be redefined with custom runnables tailored for specific tasks.

 #### Using strategy